 As well as producing a personal income tax liability for the director the P11D entry produces a liability to Class 1A National Insurance for the company.
 (Note that the liability to personal income tax and company Class 1A national Insurance arises independently of the company liability under Section 455.

-A personal income tax liability and company Class 1A liability arises every day there is an overdrawn director’s loan account balance and it continues until the loan is repaid.
-Unlike the Section 455 charge which is canceled and refunded once the loan is repaid, the personal income tax charge and company Class 1A liability once incurred become a permanent cost).
+Unlike the Section 455 charge which is cancelled and refunded once the loan is repaid, the personal income tax charge and company Class 1A liability once incurred become a permanent cost).

 Solution